bagisto/bagisto-docs/src/theme-development/theme-sections.md

 ::: info Availability
-Per-theme section types (`customize.sections`) ship in both Bagisto 2.4 and the current development version, and the section type classes on this page work on both.
-One helper differs: `bagisto_theme_storage()`, used in the rendering example, exists only on the current development version; on 2.4 resolve stored image paths with `Storage::url($path)` instead.
+Per-theme section types (`customize.sections`) ship in both Bagisto 2.4 and the Bagisto 2.5, and the section type classes on this page work on both.
+One helper differs: `bagisto_theme_storage()`, used in the rendering example, exists only on Bagisto 2.5; on 2.4 resolve stored image paths with `Storage::url($path)` instead.
 :::